ZOITSAM/Biostatics-internship-Biovagon.-/README.md

 It was interesting to see the different versions of insulin genes and also how similar this gene was with potential ancestors of ours , that showed how importnt this gene is for survival and thus is naturally conserved gene.

 Day 2-
+I searched in ( https://www.ensembl.org) , changed species to human, and searched for the INS ( insulin gene), and clicked the first result with Ensembl Gene ID : ENSG00000254647 [ made sure it started with ENS...].
+Then found the location ( choromose 11) and then checked the start - end of gene ( 2,159,779-2,161,221, and noticed it is the reversed stracnd (-).
+Subtracted the differencef between start-end position and got 1442 bp gene length.